cloudbees-core-cd-workshop/workshop-exercises/exercises/artifacts-parallel-sequential-cb-core.md

 6. For the **Source Code Management** select **GitHub**.
 7. Select the GitHub **Credentials** you created earlier, enter your GitHub Organization name as the **Owner**, select **pipeline-library** for the **Repository** and then click the **Save** button. <p><img src="img/advanced/shared_lib_config.png" width=900/>

-If you navigate back to your fork of the **pipeline-library** repository you will notice that all it contains is the *LICENSE* and *README.md* files.
-For a Pipeline Shared Library, we need to create a very specific directory structure in your forked **pipeline-library** repositories and then we will be able to create our first Shared Library script.
+If you navigate back to your fork of the **pipeline-library** repository you will notice that it contains is the *LICENSE* and *README.md* files and a `vars` directory with an empty `defineProps.groovy` file.
+A Pipeline Shared Library requires a specific directory structure and a `vars` or `src` directory is required in order to load a shared library in your Pipeline script.

 ### Pipeline Directory Structure